channotation/chap/docs/_docs/getting-started/annotation_example.md

 ## Next Steps ##

 The above is a very brief illustration of how CHAP works and what sort of output it generates.
-You may want to take a look at the [Visualising Results](http://www.channotation.org/docs/plotting_python/) chapter for a more detailed description of how to plot CHAP results in both R and Python and for how to generate molecular Graphics in both VMD and PyMOL.
+You may want to take a look at the [Visualising Results](http://www.channotation.org/docs/plotting_python/) chapter for a more detailed description of how to plot CHAP results in both R and Python and for how to generate molecular graphics in both VMD and PyMOL.
 You may also be interested in reading the chapter on [Understanding Output](http://www.channotation.org/docs/overview_output/) for a comprehensive overview of the data made available by CHAP and the various output files.
 The chapter on [Running CHAP](http://www.channotation.org/docs/chap_workflow/) provides an in-depth discussion of how CHAP works and what parameters can be used to tweak its performance.
 Finally, the chapter on [Data Sources](http://www.channotation.org/docs/vdw_radii/) lists the academic publications from which the van der Waals radius and residue hydrophobicity data used in CHAP is drawn.